 The following organizations provide pharmacist injection education courses in Ontario:

 - Ontario Pharmacists Association — Injections and Immunizations Certificate Program

 - Pear Healthcare Solutions — Injection Training

-- University of Toronto — Immunization and Injections for Pharmacists
+- University of Toronto — Immunization and Injections for Pharmacists (currently not available)

 Find a list of current course offerings on the CE for Pharmacists page under “Immunizations and Injections”.

 Graduates of the University of Waterloo (2012 onward) and graduates of the University of Toronto (2013 onward) have received the appropriate injection training as part of their curriculum.
 They also need to have valid CPR and First Aid (the equivalent of the Red Cross Standard First Aid & CPR/AED (Level C)) before registering their training with the College.